SCRCR7/Software-Construction-SirUmerHaroon-/LabTaska.md

 4. You are working on a class Person with attributes age and name.
 Implement a constructor that ensures age is non-negative, and name is not empty.
 If any of these conditions are violated, the constructor should throw an exception.

+Task 5
+You are tasked with designing a class BankAccount with attributes like accountNumber, balance, and owner.
+The accountNumber should be auto-generated, balance should be initialized to zero, and owner should be set through the constructor.
+How would you implement the constructor for this class?